 - 1/4 teaspoon allspice

 Place ham into slow cooker, trimming pieces if needed to make it fit.
 In a small bowl, combine melted butter and honey.
 Rub mixture all over the outside of the ham, trying to get into the spiral slices as you can.
-Cover and cook for 4.5-5 hours.
+Cover and cook on low heat for 4.5-5 hours.

 At the end of the cook time, preheat your oven broiled to high.
 Line a cookie sheet with aluminum foil.